audiomuze/tagminder/README.md

 ## USAGE:

 At present tags2db.py must be started in the root of the directory tree you intend to import.
-I strongly suggest writing the SQLite database to /tmp as its alib table is dynamically modified every time a new tag is encountered when the tags are being imported from audio files.
+I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when the tags are being imported from audio files.

 It'll work on physical disk, but it'll take longer.
 It'll also trigger a lot of writes whilst ingesting metadata and dynamically altering the table to ingest new tags, so you probably want to avoid hammering a SSD by ensuring that you're not writing the database directly to SSD.
 Use /tmp!